Time Flies

 Spring of Black Flowers Chapter 1

-Introduction For your reading pleasure is a look into an early chapter of Spring of Black Flowers.
+For your reading pleasure is a look into an early chapter of Spring of Black Flowers.